xuxocast/population_genomics/README.md

-# piawk_polars
+# Population genomics

-Scripts to handle piawk outputs using polars in python
+A collection of very efficient scripts written in python using Polars.